• Design – complete in summer 2014

-** (Southbound) Addition of a through lane through the intersection and dedicated right turn lane for Bull Mountain Road
+• Southbound – Additional through lane and dedicated right turn lane for Bull Mountain Road

-** Other improvements include a median planter, retaining walls, new traffic signals, water quality treatment and storm facility upgrades.
+• Median planter, retaining walls, new traffic signals, water treatment and storm water facility upgrades

-** A second through lane will be added in the east and west travel directions.
+• A second through lane for both the east and west travel directions

-** The crosswalk on the north side of the intersection will be reopened.
+• Crosswalk on the north side of the intersection will be reopened

 For questions or to be added to the project mailing list, contact: